ENERGINET-ELTRANSMISSION/DashMove/README.md

   - Instantly see count of exported folders, dashboard and datasources.

 * [mass-import.py] Import folders, dashboards and datasources
-  - Only exports dashboards marked with tag value "Production"
+  - Only import dashboards marked with tag value "Production"

 ### How to get Cookie